Mehulll/ride-sharing/README.md

 # Microservices with Go

-This is the Microservices with Go course project using Kubernetes for both local development and for production.
+This is the Microservices with Go project using Kubernetes for both local development and for production.

 ## Installation
 The project requires a couple tools to run, most of which are part of many developer's toolchains.